 Okay, this was definitely my favorite part of the story, because Caitlin explained the story of matching and this final part of the process with so much joy and love!
 It was just radiating in our conversation.

 “It was May 26th, I remember everything about it!
 I wasn’t expecting anything – I really wasn’t, it was the day after Memorial Day…and I open the email, and it was just like, you know, it was my son’s birth mom and she picked us!
 And I totally just broke down crying and was not expecting it at all!!”

-You’ll also hear about Caitlyn’s decision and wishes for an open adoption where they could maintain a relationship with their son’s birth mom and birth family – which they have!
-Caitlyn and her husband were able to be at the hospital during the birth, and the birth mom wanted baby to room with Caitlyn after birth.
+You’ll also hear about Caitlin’s decision and wishes for an open adoption where they could maintain a relationship with their son’s birth mom and birth family – which they have!
+Caitlin and her husband were able to be at the hospital during the birth, and the birth mom wanted baby to room with Caitlin after birth.

 What was the hospital experience like and bringing baby home?
 (24:56)

-Caitlyn shares how the situation was especially unique because this was during COVID.
-Caitlyn and her husband had a postpartum room and during the 3-day hospital stay after birth AJ spent time with his birth mother and with them.
+Caitlin shares how the situation was especially unique because this was during COVID.
+Caitlin and her husband had a postpartum room and during the 3-day hospital stay after birth AJ spent time with his birth mother and with them.
 He would spend a few hours a day with his birth mother.

 They brought AJ home on Father’s Day and had to go through a process called ICPC which is a clearance you need to get when you are adopting from another state that says baby can leave that state.
 So, at first they brought AJ back to their rental in Florida to await clearance – which ended up taking only 5 days.
 And they made the drive back up to Illinois with their newborn baby.
 It was 16 hours!

 Tune in to hear more about the hospital stay and final steps of the process!